DannyL876/Projects/README.md

 # Method
 - Split data 80/20 into training and test sets
-- Trained a **logistic regression** model (standard baseline method for binary classification/credit risk problems)
+- Trained a **logistic regression** model, this is a standard model for assessing credit risk
-- Evaluated using **AUC-ROC score** (measures how well the model separates defaulters from non-defaulters; 0.5 = random, 1.0 = perfect)
+- Evaluated using **AUC-ROC score**, this measures how well the model separates defaulters from non-defaulters, a higher AUC score the better the model

 # Initial Result
 - **AUC: 0.66** — better than random, but too weak to reliably assess credit risk in practice